tiger42/ssc/README.md

 ### ssc.contextmenu.js
 A helper for generating HTML5 context menus

+### ssc.cookie.js
+A Singleton wrapper for the document cookie

 ### ssc.cursorpos.js
 An observable module for acquiring the current mouse cursor coordinates